Vantage Pointe Condominium

-Vantage Pointe Condominium is a high-rise 40 Story building in San Diego.
-Bounded by Ninth and tenth Avenues, and A and B Streets, construction began in 2006 and ended in 2008.
-It is one of Downtown San Diego's largest apartment buildings, surpassed only by the Pinnacle West Tower by about 60 feet.
-In 2009 the building's owners announced they will refund all the purchase deposits made for its units.
+Vantage Pointe Condominium is a high-rise 40 story building in San Diego, California.
+Construction began in 2006 and ended in 2008.
+It is one of downtown San Diego's largest apartment buildings, surpassed only by the Pinnacle West Tower by about 60 feet.
+In 2009, the building's owners announced they will refund all the purchase deposits made for its units.

 Architect critics have criticized the building's lack of "human-scale relationship at street level," thus earning it the "Grand Onion" award by the San Diego Architectural Foundation.